 All Flashcards

-What are the advantages of using Linear Search?
+What are the steps of Linear Search?

 What is the definition of Linear Search?